 Our summer program for young scholars accepts applications from undergraduate students and is an excellent opportunity for education and scholarship.

-Students are welcome and encouraged to watch past lectures hosted by the Kierkegaard library.
-These lectures can be viewed on our Recent Lectures webpage.
+Students are welcome and encouraged to watch past lectures hosted by the Kierkegaard library by visiting our Recent Lectures webpage.

 Kierkegaard’s Ten Greatest Works